 Description: This concentration will train students in the basic tenets and science of applied behavior analysis.
-Students will begin with a basic study of the philosophy and science, in the areas of education, psychology, and behavioral issues, and strategies related to behavioral analysis evaluation and development.
-Students will progress to the application of applied behavioral principles and theories, evaluating field techniques/data, and experiences from a variety of settings for effectiveness and ethical issues.
-Students may choose to be certified as a BCABA or BCBA by completing additional coursework and supervision requirements.
+Students will begin with a basic study of the philosophy and science, in the areas of education, psychology, and behavioral issues, and strategies related to behavioral analysis assessment and intervention.
+Students will progress to the application of behavioral principles and theories, evaluating field techniques/data, and experiences from a variety of settings for effectiveness and ethical issues.
+Students may choose to be certified as a BCaBA or BCBA by completing additional coursework and supervision requirements.